 Do VPNs block ads?

-The purpose of a VPN is first and foremost to protect your privacy, and while the main way they do this is through encryption and remote server connections, most providers also provide additional features such as ad-blocking, online malware protection, and other extras that security-conscious people (exactly the kind who would use a VPN) want.
+The purpose of a VPN is first and foremost to protect your privacy, and while the main way they do this is through encryption and remote server connections, most providers also offer additional features such as ad-blocking, online malware protection, and other extras that security-conscious people (exactly the kind who would use a VPN) want.

 Do VPNs change your IP?

 The short answer is yes, but technically, a VPN is not so much changing your IP as it is masking it.
 Your own IP address remains the same, but only your VPN (more specifically, the VPN’s server you happened to be connected to) can see it.
 As you are connecting to other websites and services through the VPN’s server, that server IP is what is seen on the other end of the connection.
-So long as you are behind your VPN, your IP remains hidden.
+As long as you are behind your VPN, your IP remains hidden.